 I had never heard of this place before I landed in India and so, as everyone was recommending it, I decided to do some research.

-The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creed and class are welcomed.
-The Matrimandir is at the centre and being the ‘soul of the city’.
+The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creeds and classes is welcome.

-The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practiced by Shri Aurobindo and “The Mother” here.
+The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practised by Shri Aurobindo and “The Mother” here.
 It took 37 years to build.

-1. The Matrimandir
+1. Visit the world-famous Matrimandir

 It’s free to view and is open to the public every day of the week.
-Opening times are;
+Opening times for the Matrimandir are;

 - Monday – Saturday: 9am – 4.30pm